Community Based Activities

 South Morang Friendship Connection Lunch

 In this program individuals participate in a community kitchen where they are able to have lunch and socialise with members of the wider community.
 Individuals that participate in this program also develop and expand upon current daily living skills as they assist in cleaning up after lunch.

 On various days across the week several individuals are involved in volunteering for Food Bank.
 They travel to Tullamarine where they are able to help pack, load the van with parcels of food and then deliver the food parcels to the allocated homes.
 The parcels are delivered to people who are in need.
 Last year alone, Food Bank provided enough food for over 40 million meals Australia wide.

 The bike club is a project that a team of dedicated bike enthusiasts donate their time to restore donated bikes as part of the Bikes for Humanity Program.
 Once the participants have completed a few bikes they are collected and shipped to Africa so that the recipient has a new mode of transport or can gain employment through the program.
 Our participants are all very proud of the hard work that goes into repairing each bike.
 Once they are in working order, the participants will take the bike for a test spin, as a part of their quality assurance.

 Coburg Football Club Volunteering

 Carinya Society and Coburg Football Club have been working in partnership for several years now.
-A team of participants once a week help out around the ground ensuring that the stadium is neat and clean.
-They have embarked on a major projects such as painting the steps and seating in the stadium so it was ready for the beginning of the season.
+Once a week a team of participants help out around the ground ensuring that the stadium is neat and clean.
+They have embarked on major projects such as painting the steps and seating in the stadium so it was ready for the beginning of the season.

 Further information can be provided about the following programs: